I’m passionate about purpose, people, context and culture.

 Together my wife Abby and I decided to part ways with the Corps and to pursue deeper understanding of commerce by studying business at UNC Kenan-Flagler.
 There I added a third major lens and lever through which to understand and affect my passions.
 As I came to understand the power of trade to help people survive and thrive I began testing possible industries to join.
 Technology emerged as the most ethically neutral and scalable approach to help make the world a better place, and I found I could best apply my passions for purpose, people, context and culture in the discipline of product management.
 I Interned with Amazon and learned lessons about scale and customer centricity.
 I chose IBM for my full time opportunity to embrace their elite Enterprise Design Thinking and Associate Offering Management bootcamp training.
 There I learned even more about putting the customer and user’s problems at the center of the design and planning.
 Of meeting their needs and being the best at their ‘job to be done’ to earn their trust and confidence.

-Like everyone, I’m still very much on the path of deeper understanding, but we always be.
+Like everyone, I’m still very much on the path of deeper understanding, and always will be.
 I know that I’ll continue to be guided by my passions for purpose, people context and culture and helping people to survive and thrive through knowledge.